A Primer On Cushing’s Disease: What is Cushing’s Disease in Dogs?

 Diagnosis includes tests to measure blood levels of cortisol under various conditions.

 A series of blood samples is needed on a defined schedule (every 1-2 hours).
-Dogs usually need to stay in the veterinary hospital for the day.
+In addition, dogs usually need to stay in the veterinary hospital for the day.

 How is it treated